-T. Subjects Without Operational Capacity (known by its Spanish acronym SSCO) Legislative Decree 1532, published on March 19, 2022 and effective as of January 1, 2023, regulated the procedure to establish the condition of Subject Without Operational Capacity (SSCO), within the framework of the fight against tax evasion.
+K. Subjects Without Operational Capacity (SSCO)

+Legislative Decree 1532, published on March 19, 2022 and effective as of January 1, 2023, regulated the procedure to establish the condition of Subject Without Operational Capacity (SSCO), within the framework of the fight against tax evasion.